Llangadfan

 Llangadfan is a small village in Powys, Wales, based in the community of Banwy.
 The village lies on the A458 between Foel and Llanerfyl, 12 km from Llanwddyn.
 Dyfnant Forest is located nearby.
 The village is said to be known for its country dances.

+Until 1986 Llangadfan was a community itself.
+It is now a part of the community of Banwy.

 Geography

 Llangadfan is a village (area of 16929 acre) and a parish, which lies on the banks of the River Vyrnwy and extends into the Banwy River and Nant-yn-Eira stream.
 Llanfyllin railway station (now closed) is 19.2 km to its north-east and Llanfair is 8.8 km away to its east-south-east.
 The pub here is known as "Cann Office Hotel".

 Climate

 The lowest average temperature recorded is 2 C in January and the average maximum is 18 C during August.
 The average annual rainfall is 140.07 cm with a maximum monthly average of 15.89 cm in December and lowest average of 9.22 cm in June.